Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/advanced-labs/ingress/README.md

 * LinkerD
 * Custom Ingress Controllers

-For the purposes of this lab we will be focusing in on Nginx and using kube-lego to automatically requests certificates for Kubernetes Ingress resources from Let's Encrypt.
+For the purposes of this lab we will be using Nginx as our ingress controller.

-## Install Helm
+## Configure Helm

-We are going to be installing Nginx and Kube-Lego into our K8s cluster using Helm and Tiller.
-You can think of Helm as a package manager for Kubernetes with Tiller being the server-side component.
+We will use Helm to install Nginx.
+We had configured Helm in prior labs.

-1. In the Azure Cloud Shell, the Helm CLI is already installed
+1. Open the Azure Cloud Shell

-2. Initialize Helm
+2. Validate your Helm install by running the below commands.

     ``` bash
-    helm init
-    ```

-3. Validate Helm and Tiller were installed successfully
-    ``` bash
     helm version

     # You should see something like the following as output:
     Client: &version.Version{SemVer:"v2.7.2", GitCommit:"8478fb4fc723885b155c924d1c8c410b7a9444e6", GitTreeState:"clean"}
     Server: &version.Version{SemVer:"v2.7.2", GitCommit:"8478fb4fc723885b155c924d1c8c410b7a9444e6", GitTreeState:"clean"}
     ```

+    > Note: If helm was not configured, you must run `helm init`

 ## Install Nginx using Helm